jc-gh25/Week16/music-library/README.md

 - ✅ Updates DNS within seconds of container startup
 - ✅ Fully automated - no manual intervention required
 - ✅ Professional custom domain instead of raw IP addresses
-- ✅ Demonstrates container-based automation and AWS IAM integration
+- ✅ No AWS IAM permissions required for DNS updates
+- ✅ Works with third-party DNS providers

-This solution showcases real-world DevOps problem-solving: identifying infrastructure limitations and implementing automated solutions using container-native approaches and cloud IAM security.
+This solution showcases real-world DevOps problem-solving: identifying infrastructure limitations and implementing automated solutions using container-native approaches and third-party API integration.

 #### Docker Containerization

-The application uses a **multi-stage Docker build** for optimal image size and security:
+The application uses a **multi-stage Docker build** for optimal image size and security.
+Two Dockerfile versions are maintained:

+**Current Version (Namesilo DNS)**:
 ```dockerfile
 # Stage 1: Build with Maven
 FROM maven:3.9-eclipse-temurin-17 AS build